-The MISC Community Coqui Control Program provides equipment such as 100-gallon sprayer tank(s), 9-gallon walk behind sprayer(s), hoses and supplies including powdered citric acid or 12-16% citric acid solution to community members to treat coqui frogs on their own properties or properties that have granted access to community members for entry.
+The MISC Community Coqui Control Program provides equipment such as 100-gallon sprayer tank(s), nine-gallon walk behind sprayer(s), hoses, and supplies including powdered citric acid or 12-16% citric acid solution to community members to treat coqui frogs on their own properties or properties that have granted access to community members for entry.

 All community members using MISC equipment and supplies must agree to the conditions within this Community Coqui Control Code of Conduct and follow these requirements whenever responding to coqui frogs within their neighborhood.
 MISC may terminate any community member’s right to use MISC equipment if the Code of Conduct is not followed.

 - Treat all the people in the community with respect at all times.
 Do not trespass onto neighbor’s property or threaten or harass the occupants or owner.
 The Community Coqui Control Program relies on neighbors helping neighbors and working together.
 If the property owner or tenants have denied access for community members to treat coqui frogs that decision must be respected.
 If the property owner hasn’t signed up on the spray week schedule do not assume access is allowed even if it has been granted in the past.

 - If personal property is damaged during the course of community spray activities, please apologize to the owner and work with them to clean up or make repairs as needed.

 - Treat all personal information as confidential, including contact information for your neighbors.
 Do not share information about whether or not coqui are present on a particular property publicly.
 This includes not sharing any maps or other information that MISC may make available to the members of a neighborhood.